-Victims of an epidemic that swept through the New River Gorge in the late 1800s may have been buried in a remote cemetery on what's now called an 'Island of the Dead.'
+Victims of a pandemic that swept through the New River Gorge in the late 1800s may have been buried in a remote cemetery on what's now called an 'Island of the Dead.'
+Though remote, the island is accessible during low water in the New River Gorge National Park and Preserve.

 Though details are obscure, a temporary hospital for victims of smallpox was established across the river from the island—Red Ash Island—which is also the site of a burial ground that contains victims of two local mine disasters.